 What Is Content Marketing?

 Content marketing is a digital marketing approach in which companies create different types of online content to attract and engage their audience.
-These can include articles, blogs, video, social media posts, podcasts, infographics, and other non-advertising formats.
+These can include articles, blogs, videos, social media posts, podcasts, infographics, and other non-advertising formats.

-Content marketing is part of the inbound marketing strategy, and, as such, allows the customer to discover and contact the brand themselves, as opposed to outbound and techniques where the company reaches out to its audience instead.
+Content marketing is part of the inbound marketing strategy, and, as such, allows the customer to discover and contact the brand themselves, as opposed to outbound techniques where the company reaches out to its audience instead.

 Benefits of Content Marketing for Small Businesses